 Our team responds flexibly to the diverse needs of service users.
 For example, we have created a designated women and gangs specialist role, which deals with referrals from the Serious Group Offending Cohort, from Offender Managers across the NPS, and from our own practitioners in other NPS sites.

-For more information about our work supporting people on probation, please contact Colin Burgess on 020 7780 7340.
+For more information about our work supporting people on probation, please contact Caroline Williams on 020 7780 7340.